cdap-guides/cdap-kafka-ingest-guide/README.rst

 Configuring the *KafkaConsumerFlowlet*
 --------------------------------------

-In order to utilize the ``KafkaConsumerFlowlet``, a Kafka zookeeper connection string along with a Kafka topic must be provided as runtime arguments.
+In order to utilize the ``KafkaConsumerFlowlet``, a Kafka ZooKeeper connection string along with a Kafka topic must be provided as runtime arguments.
 You can provide these to the ``KafkaConsumerFlowlet`` as runtime arguments of the ``KafkaIngestionFlow``.
 (See the `Build and Run Application <#build-and-run-application>`__ section for information on how to pass the arguments to the program at the start.)